Biała County, Lublin Voivodeship

 Biała County (powiat bialski) is a county in Lublin Voivodeship, eastern Poland, on the border with Belarus.
 It was established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat is the city of Biała Podlaska, although the city is not part of the county (it constitutes a separate city county).
-The only towns in Biała Podlaska County are Międzyrzec Podlaski, which lies 24 km west of Biała Podlaska, and the border town of Terespol, 32 km east of Biała Podlaska.
+The only towns in Biała County are Międzyrzec Podlaski, which lies 24 km west of Biała Podlaska, and the border town of Terespol, 32 km east of Biała Podlaska.

 The county covers an area of 2753.67 km2.
 As of 2019, its total population is 111,078, including 16,736 in Międzyrzec Podlaski, 5,537 in Terespol, and a rural population of 88,805.

 Neighbouring counties

-Apart from the city of Biała Podlaska, Biała Podlaska County is bordered by Włodawa County and Parczew County to the south, Radzyń Podlaski County to the south-west, Łuków County and Siedlce County to the west, Łosice County to the north-west, and Siemiatycze County to the north.
+Apart from the city of Biała Podlaska, Biała County is bordered by Włodawa County and Parczew County to the south, Radzyń County to the south-west, Łuków County and Siedlce County to the west, Łosice County to the north-west, and Siemiatycze County to the north.
 It also borders Belarus to the east.